Canonical domains for coadjoint orbits: Appendix: The domain of the complexified Liouville vector field

 \section{Appendix: The domain of the complexified Liouville vector field}

-The set of Liouville vector fields for a given symplectic form is an affine space whose vector space are symplectic vector fields.
+For a given symplectic form, the set of Liouville vector fields is an affine space whose vector space are symplectic vector fields.
 If we denote by $\varXi$ the Euler vector field of $\cA$ (rather, the image of the Euler vector field by $\chi$), then the difference $\varXi-\Lambda$ must be a symplectic vector field.
-The diffeomorphism given by the Iwasawa projection identifies the closed 1-form $\beta\in \Omega^1(\KK^\C(x))$ with a real analytic 1-form on $X^*$ which we still denote by $\beta$.
+The diffeomorphism given by the Iwasawa projection identifies the closed 1-form $\beta\in \Omega^1(\KK^\C(x))$ with a real analytic 1-form on $X^*$, which we still denote by $\beta$.
 Because the latter is an open subset of a real form for $(\cO,-\theta)$, it admits a complexification $\beta^\C$, which determines a symplectic vector field $X_{\beta^\C}$:

 \begin{lemma} The difference of the Euler vector field and $\Lambda$ is the symplectic vector field determined by $\beta^\C$: